nclarius/Plasma-window-decorations/README.md

 Breeze-based window decoration with or without titlebar that frames the active window in the accent color and the inactive windows in the background color of the current color scheme.

-The theme comes in three versions:
+The theme comes in five versions:

-- Active Accent Light: With titlebar for light color schemes
-- Active Accent Dark: With titlebar for dark color schemes
 - Active Accent Frame: Without titlebar for light and dark color schemes
+- Active Accent Light: With titlebar for light color schemes with strong accent colors
+- Active Accent Dark: With titlebar for dark color schemes with strong accent colors
+- Active Accent Dawn: With titlebar for light color schemes with pale accent colors
+- Active Accent Dusk: With titlebar for dark color schemes with pale accent colors

 ![screenshot](img/screenshot.png)